 Also, check out our guide on where to start your wedding planning.

-Event Expert & Client Success Manager
+Event Expert & Head of Client Experience

 A Kick-ass girl boss who loves weddings and chocolate.